Windows Autopilot user-driven mode

 User-driven mode for Azure Active Directory join

-- Ensure that the users who will be performing user-driven mode deployments are able to join devices to Azure Active Directory.
-See Configure device settings in the Azure Active Directory documentation for more information.
+- Make sure that the users who will be performing user-driven mode deployments can join devices to Azure Active Directory.
+For more information, see Configure device settings in the Azure Active Directory documentation.

 - Create an Autopilot profile for user-driven mode with the desired settings.
 In Microsoft Intune, this mode is explicitly chosen when creating the profile.
-With Microsoft Store for Business and Partner Center, user-driven mode is the default and does not need to be selected.
+With Microsoft Store for Business and Partner Center, user-driven mode is the default and doesn't need to be selected.

 - If using Intune, create a device group in Azure Active Directory and assign the Autopilot profile to that group.

 For each device that will be deployed using user-driven deployment, these additional steps are needed:

 - Make sure that the device has been added to Windows Autopilot.
 Adding a device to Windows Autopilot can be done in two ways:

 - Automatically by an OEM or partner at the time the device is purchased

 - Manual harvesting as described in Adding devices to Windows Autopilot.